chopsuey5000/SmartCitizen.doc/docs/start.md

 ### Non-Stop Blue LED Blinking

 If your blue LEDs are blinking back and forth non-stop, this means your SCK has lost its WiFi connection.
-Check to make sure your router is still on, and tht you're still in range.
+Check to make sure your router is still on, and that you're still in range.

 Apps
 ====